replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 Auto resource scaling helps to avoid issues like this by scaling this subset of custom resources to the specified replica count without requiring that all nodes join the cluster.

-Auto resource sclaing is available in v0.13.0 and later.
+Auto resource scaling is available in v0.13.0 and later.